strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

   :99: Not stated/inadequately described

 :Notes:
-  ‘Usual’ is defined as where the person usually resides for four or more days per week on average.
-If it is difficult to determine the person’s ‘usual’ residential setting for the reporting period, the setting the person resided in during the reference week is reported.
+  'Usual' is defined as where the person usually resides for four or more days per week on average.
+If it is difficult to determine the person's 'usual' residential setting for the reporting period, the setting the person resided in during the reference week is reported.

-  CODE 1:  Private residence (e.g. private or public rental, owned, purchasing etc)

-   Private residence refers to private residences which include a wide range of dwelling types, such as houses, flats, units, caravans, mobile homes, boats etc.
+  1 - Private residence (e.g. private or public rental, owned, purchasing etc) Private residence refers to private residences which include a wide range of dwelling types, such as houses, flats, units, caravans, mobile homes, boats etc.

-  CODE 2:  Residence within an Aboriginal/Torres Strait Islander community (e.g. rented private residence, temporary shelter)
+  2 - Residence within an Aboriginal/Torres Strait Islander community (e.g. rented private residence, temporary shelter)
     Residence within an Aboriginal/Torres Strait Islander community should be used for service users that live in this type of setting, regardless of whether the residence is a private residence or a public place/temporary shelter (codes 1 and 11).

-  CODE 3:  Domestic-scale supported living facility (e.g. group homes)
+  3 - Domestic-scale supported living facility (e.g. group homes)
     Domestic-scale supported living facility refers to community living settings in which service users reside in a facility that provides support in some way by staff or volunteers.
 This category includes group homes, cluster apartments where a support worker lives on site, community residential apartments, congregate care arrangements, etc. Domestic-scale supported living settings may or may not have 24 hour supervision and care.
 Independent living units in retirement villages should be coded to 6 and community psychiatric facilities should be coded to 8.
-(Service users receiving service type 1.04 ‘Group homes’ should be coded to 3).
+(Service users receiving service type 1.04 'Group homes' should be coded to 3).

-  CODE 4:  Supported accommodation facility (e.g. hostels, supported residential services or facilities)
+  4 - Supported accommodation facility (e.g. hostels, supported residential services or facilities)
     Supported accommodation facility refers to settings in which service users reside in an accommodation facility which provides board or lodging for a number of people and which has support services provided on what is usually a 24 hour basis by rostered care workers.
 (Service users receiving DS NMDS service